concise-ee/superagile-web/we-do-things-together/celebration.md

 {: .warning-signs }

-> - Team not showing care for actual results of their work
+> - Team does not show care for actual results of their work
 > - Low sense of achievement
 > - Low team morale
 > - Burnout